-Make these easy soft snowflake sugar cookies decorated with my favourite royal icing as a pretty and festive treat for the holidays.
+Make these easy cut out soft snowflake sugar cookies decorated with my favourite royal icing as a pretty and festive treat for the holidays.
 These cookies are almost as fun to decorate as they are to eat!

 Is it really Christmas time unless there are cookies in the oven?